The 15 Best Wineries in Mendoza, Argentina

 A Complete Guide to Wine Tasting in Mendoza

-There are actually three major wine regions that make up Mendoza: Maipu, Lujan de Cuyo, and the Uco Valley.
+There are actually three wine regions that make up Mendoza: Maipu, Lujan de Cuyo, and the Uco Valley.

 While you will taste incredible wine anywhere you go in Mendoza, all wineries and wine regions were not created equal regarding experience.

 • Maipu is closest to the city and easiest to reach by bus then tour by bike.
-I highly recommend it for backpackers on a shoestring budget.
+I recommend it for backpackers on a shoestring budget.

 Tasting sizes tend to be full pours here (which makes the private drivers worth their weight in gold).